 - the endometrial sample is expressing the receptivity genes, so the implantation window corresponds to the day the biopsy was performed.
 That moment of the cycle is optimal to perform the embryo transfer and it would not be necessary to repeat the ERA Test.

-- the endometrial sample is expressing the receptivity genes, so the implantation window corresponds to the day the biopsy was performed.
+- the endometrial sample is not expressing the receptivity genes, so the implantation window does not corresponds to the day the biopsy was performed.
 In this case it would be necessary to repeat the test on another day of the menstrual cycle until finding the location of the implantation window.

 Embryo transfer after ERA test